1

 穰侯封四歲,為秦將攻魏。 魏獻河東方四百里。 拔魏之河內,取城大小六十餘。 昭王十九年,秦稱西帝,齊稱東帝。 月餘,呂禮來,而齊、秦各復歸帝為王。 魏冉復相秦,六歲而免。 免二歲,復相秦。 四歲,而使白起拔楚之郢,秦置南郡。 乃封白起為武安君。 白起者,穰侯之所任舉也,相善。 於是穰侯之富,富於王室。

-Four years after being enfeoffed as Marquis of Rang, he served as Qin's general and attacked Wei.
+Four years after he received the title Marquis of Rang, he commanded Qin forces in an attack on Wei.
 Wei surrendered four hundred square li of land east of the Yellow River.
-He seized Wei's territory north of the Yellow River, taking more than sixty cities of various sizes.
+He seized Wei's territory north of the Yellow River, taking more than sixty cities, large and small.
 In the nineteenth year of King Zhao, Qin styled itself Western Emperor, and Qi as Eastern Emperor.
 More than a month later, Lu Li arrived, and Qi and Qin each reverted from Emperor to King.
 Wei Ran became chancellor of Qin once more, serving six years before being dismissed.
 After two years' dismissal, he became chancellor of Qin once more.
 After four years, he dispatched Bai Qi to seize Chu's Ying, and Qin established the Nangun commandery.
-Thereupon Bai Qi was enfeoffed as Lord of Wu'an.
+Bai Qi was then enfeoffed as Lord of Wu'an.
 Bai Qi was one whom the Marquis of Rang had recommended and employed; they were on good terms.
-Thus the Marquis of Rang's wealth surpassed that of the royal house.
+Thus, the Marquis of Rang's wealth surpassed that of the royal house.

 6